 As of March 2019, we have close to 20,000 pledges.
 Pledges are from across the country and are in all 50 states.
 We think the pledge is resonating with so many people because there was not a tangible resource for parents to help navigate this tough issue before Wait Until 8th.
 The pledge helps communities come together.
 There is strength in numbers!

 Where can I learn more?

-Please check out our FAQ section, the following news stories, and @waituntil8th on Facebook, Pinterest, Instagram and Twitter.
-If you you would like to interview a Voice from Wait Until 8th, please email us at firstname.lastname@example.org.
+Please check out our FAQ section, this in-depth interview, the following news stories, and @waituntil8th on Facebook, Pinterest, Instagram and Twitter.
+If you you would like to interview a Voice from Wait Until 8th, please email us at email@example.com.
 Wait Until 8th is thankful to the following media outlets for spreading the word about the pledge!

 The Today Show, Good Morning America, NPR's On Point news program, USA Today, The Today Show Online, ABC News, Chicago Tribune , Los Angeles Times, Real Simple, Desert News, Kansas City Star, Dallas Morning News, Star Tribune, and many others!